-The Harpers were selected as the Jasper County Missouri State Fair Farm Family by the Jasper County Extension Council and local Farm Bureau.
+The 56th Annual Farm Family Day was celebrated Monday, Aug.
+11 at the Missouri State Fair.
+Rob and Stacey Pope of Jasper were selected as the Jasper County Missouri State Fair Farm Family by the Jasper County Extension Council and local Farm Bureau.

 Each year, the fair sets aside a day to recognize farm families from across the state who are active in their community, involved in agriculture and participate in local outreach and extension programs such as 4-H and FFA.

 The annual event was sponsored by the Missouri Department of Agriculture, the Missouri Farm Bureau, the Missouri State Fair, the University of Missouri College of Agriculture, Food and Natural Resources, and University of Missouri Extension.

 Robert and Stacey are pictured here with children Austin and Brooklyn.
 Shown also is (from left to right) Dr. Jack Magruder, Chair, Missouri State Fair Commission; Dr. Marc Linit, Senior Associate Dean, Research and Extension, University of Missouri; Barbara Hayden, Missouri State Fair Commission; Richard Fordyce, Director, Missouri Department of Agriculture; Blake Hurst, President, Missouri Farm Bureau; Ted Sheppard, Missouri State Fair Commission.

 The Missouri Century Farm Program annually recognizes Missouri farms that are still productive and have been in the same family for 100 years or more.
 The 2014 addition to the Century Farm Program is Robert Rees, Jasper.
 Robert and his wife Norma own 240 acres that have been in his family since 1905.
 The farm was originally owned by Mr. Rees' great-grandparents, Freeman and Sarah Rees.